 1. Pursuant to RCW 36.70A.106, the draft Element was provided to the Department of Commerce - Growth Management Services via the Secure Access Washington portal on May 7, 2024.
 2. State Environmental Policy Act Review will occur for the 2024 Comprehensive Plan updates as a whole, including this draft Utilities Element update, at a later date.
 SEPA Determination will be required prior to final adoption by Council of the Comprehensive Plan.
 3. A public hearing before the Planning Commission is scheduled for June 5, 2024.
-(THIS SECTION TO BE UPDATED FOLLOWING HEARING TO NOTE COMMENTS RECEIVED).
-A notice for this Public Hearing was published in the Valley Record on May 24, 2024.
+Comment received is included in Exhibit B. A notice for this Public Hearing was published in the Valley Record on May 24, 2024.
+Comment was received from the Snoqualmie Tribe ahead of the hearing, and staff incorporated edits to the draft based on this comment.
 4. The Planning Commission reviewed the draft amendments at its May 15 and June 5, 2024 meetings.
-Staff prepared revisions to the draft based on input from the Planning Commission at their May 15 meeting, (THIS SECTION TO BE UPDATED FOLLOWING PC REVIEW).
+Staff prepared revisions to the draft based on input from the Planning Commission at their May 15 meeting and addressed comment received from the Snoqualmie Tribe.
 5. The proposed amendments are consistent with the procedures established in NBMC 20.08, Comprehensive Plan and Development Regulations Amendment Procedures.
 6. The proposed amendments are consistent with and effectively carry out the policies of and requirements for the Comprehensive Plan.